skyfielders/python-skyfield/skyfield/documentation/time.rst

     # The ten seconds crossing the 1974 leap second
     utc=(1975, 1, 1, 0, 0, range(-5, 5))

-When you provide an array :class:`JulianDate` to a Skyfield calculation, the resulting array will have an extra dimension expanding what would normally be a single result into as many results as you provided dates.
+When you provide an array :class:`Time` to a Skyfield calculation, the resulting array will have an extra dimension expanding what would normally be a single result into as many results as you provided dates.